-ESC Off
+ESC Full Off

 This is the normal operating mode for ESC in 4L range.
 Whenever the vehicle is started in 4L range, or the transfer case (if equipped) is shifted from 4H range or NEUTRAL to 4L range, the ESC system will be in this mode.
-In 4L range, ESC and TCS, except for the Brake Limited Differential (BLD) feature described in the TCS section, are turned off until the vehicle reaches a speed of 5 40 mph (64 km/h).
-For speeds at or exceeding 40 mph (64 km/h) the ESC goes into partial off.
-When the vehicle speed drops below 35 mph (56 km/h), the ESC system shuts off.
-The ESC is off at low vehicle speeds in 4L range so that it will not interfere with off-road driving, but the ESC function returns to provide the stability feature at speeds above 40 mph (64 km/h).
-The "ESC OFF Indicator Light" will always be illuminated in 4L range when ESC is off.
+In 4L range, ESC and TCS, except for the Brake Limited Differential (BLD) feature described in the TCS section, are turned off until the vehicle reaches an approximate speed of 40 mph (64 km/h).
+For speeds at or exceeding approximately 40 mph (64 km/h) the ESC goes into "ESC Partial Off" When the vehicle speed drops below 35 mph (56 km/h), the ESC system goes back to

+"ESC Full Off".
+The ESC is in "ESC Full Off" at low vehicle. speeds in 4L range so that it will not interfere with off-road driving, but the ESC function returns to provide the stability feature at speeds above 40 mph (64 km/h).
+The "ESC OFF Indicator Light" will always be illuminated in 4L range when ESC is in "ESC Full Off" or "ESC Partial Off".

-NOTE: The "ESC OFF" message will display and the audible chime will sound when the shift lever is placed in the PARK position from any position other than PARK, and then moved out of the PARK position.
+NOTE: The "ESC OFF" message will display and an audible chime will sound when the shift lever is placed in the PARK position from any position other than PARK, and then moved out of the PARK position.
 This will occur even if the message was previously cleared.

-In the ESC "Full Off" mode, the engine torque reduction and stability features are disabled.
-In an emergency evasive maneuver, the ESC system will not engage to assist in maintaining stability.
-"ESC Off" mode is intended for off-highway or off-road use only.
+With the ESC in "ESC Full Off" mode, the engine torque reduction and stability features offered by ESC and ERM are disabled.
+In an emergency evasive maneuver, the ESC and ERM systems will not engage to assist in maintaining stability.
+The "ESC Full Off" mode is intended for off-road use only.

-2H Range (4WD Models) Or 2WD Models
+2H Range (4WD Models) Or 2WD Models ESC On

-On